maplibre/flutter-maplibre-gl/README.md

 4. Passing the raw JSON of the map style.
 This is only supported on Android.

 ### Tile sources requiring an API key
-If your tile source requires an API key, we recomend directly specifying a source url with the API key included.
+If your tile source requires an API key, we recommend directly specifying a source url with the API key included.
 For example:

  `https://tiles.example.com/{z}/{x}/{y}.vector.pbf?api_key={your_key}`